 We all have desires, and aims, and ambitions, and intentions that may well run counter to the direction our hearts would have us go.
 There is a tremendous difference between asking our idea of God to bless us and help us along toward the life of our dreams, and asking our idea of God to direct us toward the life of that God’s dreams—but that God can only dream our dreams for us, and we are left on our own with ourselves to deliver and guide.
 But all we have is wanting/desiring to lead us from one disappointing dream to the next.
 The old prayer of confession is right on: “We have followed too much the devices and desires of our own hearts…” Yet, it is not our “heart of hearts” that we have followed.
 Too often, we have ignored what our hearts were calling us to do, and invested ourselves in the pursuit of that which “was a delight to the eyes.”

 The real struggle for the birth of the authentic self—the self we are created and called to be—is an inner struggle; it is a struggle between what is attractive and what is essential, between what is desirable and what is necessary.
-The question is whether our lives will be directed by the “true self,” that is, our “heart of hearts,” which is connected to That Which Has Always Been Called God and calls us to service beyond our own desiring, or the “false self,” which is the self of our own creation, with which we strive to achieve our agenda, and serve our purposes, and realize our ends.
+The question is whether our lives will be directed by the “true self,” that is, our “heart of hearts,” which is connected at the core with That Which Has Always Been Called God and calls us to service beyond our own desiring, or the “false self,” which is the self of our own creation, with which we strive to achieve our agenda, and serve our purposes, and realize our ends.
 And so, at each point in our lives, we might ask ourselves, “Will our real self please stand up and step forward to guide the way, here and now!”

 Who is the “I” that directs our steps; plans our day; makes our choices; decides our goals; lives our lives?
 Is that “I” invested in the service of our true best interest?
 Or, is that “I” concerned with the orchestration of a competing version of how our lives should be?
 How would our lives look if they had been under the control of our “heart of hearts” from the beginning?
 What great battles must be waged in transforming this life into the life of our true heart’s dreams?
 What must we recognize about the aims and purposes of this life in order to be willing to pay the price of abandoning it in favor of our true heart’s dreams?

 There is a sense in which salvation is coming to the end of this life’s rope and realizing that there is another life waiting for us, the life of our true heart’s dreams.
 Salvation is comprehending, finally, that our true heart’s dream for us and the dream of That Which Has Always Been Called God for us is the same dream, it is knowing that what is being asked of us is what our true heart has wanted for us all along.
-It is nothing short of revelation to grasp the fact that our true heart beats in synch with God’s heart, that the aims of our authentic self are the aims of God, that when we find our way to our truest self, we find the path to God, and the difference between our true self and God is too small to be weighed or measured.
+It is nothing short of revelation to grasp the fact that our true heart beats in sync with That-which-has-always-been-called-God’s heart, that the aims of our authentic self are the aims of that God, that when we find our way to our truest self, we find the path to that God, and the difference between our true self and that God is too small to be weighed or measured.
 And we can be forgiven if we understand this is what Jesus understood when said, “The Father and I are one.”

 We do not get to this place of realization—of being saved, of being restored to our true heart’s dream for us, easily.
 As long as this life seems to be working, to be leading us toward prosperity, success and happiness ever after, we have no interest in the other life.
 The price of salvation is generally the experience of disillusionment and lostness that comes with realizing the emptiness of the false self’s plans and ambitions.
 This life has to fail us in some deeply significant way before we can be ready to open ourselves to the possibilities of the other life, the life of our true heart’s dream.